charliehoward/NorthPoint-Installer/README.md

 Sets the default browser to either Google Chrome or Mozilla Firefox depending on what has been selected, or Firefox if both are selected.

 ### Changelog

+###### Update 3.8.0.0

+Added a reboot box that if checked will reboot the computer once the installer has finished, with a 30 second delay so the user can cancel if required.
+Added a countdown timer to the reboot button if a reboot is pending to show user how much time they have until the compuer is rebooted.

 ###### Update 3.7.2.1